LiquidPulsar/exec_hints/README.md

 foo('12')
 >>> {1, 2} True
 ```
-A single argument to dict will modify all values, 2 arguments means the first applies to keys, 2nd to values
+A single argument to `dict` will modify all values, two arguments means the first applies to keys and the second to values:
 ```py
 @exec_hints
 def foo(arg:dict[int]):